When you think of tendonitis, most people think of Achilles tendonitis at first https://en.wikipedia.org/wiki/Achilles_tendon.

 Considerations and precautions

-When you are suffering from tendonitis, essential oils for tendonitis are just one of the possible treatment options.
+When you are suffering from tendonitis, essential oils are just one of the possible treatment options.

 Always consult a physician in order to establish the severity of the condition.